firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 click the copy to clipboard icon.

 **CAREFUL:** One mistake new contributors often make is to clone the repo you forked *from* rather than cloning your repo.
 Check your browser's address bar and make sure you are cloning your repo.

-Most top-level GitHub repos (i.e. they are not forked from any other repo) have a small core team of people who can directly commit changes.
-All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the primary project.
-If the project owner likes the changes they will be merged.
-More on how to do that later.

 It is now time to jump in to Visual Studio 2017!
 You will be working in the Team Explorer tab for most of this tutorial.
 If it is not open by default, click `View > Team Explorer` to open it.